Skip to main content

 It's not bad by any means.
 The range is good, damage is respectable.
 But the arc means you need to compensate at longer distances, which adds complexity without adding power.
 If you like the aesthetic, it's usable.
 If you want pure performance, stick with straight-trajectory options.

-Best for: Players who’ve mastered arc compensation and want a stylish knife
+Best for: Players who've learned arc compensation and want a stylish knife

 How to get: New Series Skin Case or coin shop